tlfjar/rancher-projects/Install-RancherOS/Install-RancherOS.md

 NOTE: that was probably totally unnecessary, but it is good practice for doing it three more times shortly, and it doesn't hurt anything.

 You'll want to do this a total of four times, once for the VM/Computer that will run Rancher Server, and three more times for the VMs/Computers that will run Rancher Agent.
-Be sure to give each VM a unique name, but **do not use odd characters for the hostnames of your nodes! use something generic, letters and numbers only, no caps, like "rancherw1," etc... - NOTE: THIS SEEMS TO NO LONGER BE AN ISSUE, EITHER**
+Be sure to give each VM a unique name.  **The prior requirement that everything be lower-case is no longer an issue.**

 ## Continue Reading...
 1. [Home](https://github.com/tlfjar/rancher-projects/blob/master/README.md)